 The importance of kindness cannot be understated.
 Let’s dive into how we can teach kindness to our children and 8 of the top kindness activities for kids!

 This page may contain affiliate links.
 To view my full affiliate link disclosure, click here.
 There are Amazon affiliate links in this post.
 As an Amazon Associate, I make a small commission from Amazon links in this post.

 Selfish pursuit leads to unkindness.
 But when someone is truly kind, kindness changes everything.
 Why do we need to teach kindness to our children?
 Although circumstances vary, I find that adults are often subtly teaching children unkindness.

 Let’s take an example.

 A mechanic that you trust has severely messed up your car.
-There’s no doubt that the problem is the mechanics fault.
-They fix the problem, but due to their improper use of equipment the parts of your car have been damaged.
+There’s no doubt that the problem is the mechanic’s fault.
+They fixed the problem, but due to their improper use of equipment, the parts of your car have been damaged.

 Later that week you drive by the mechanic with your family and again tell your story of how that company is not to be trusted.
 Confidently you tell your family we will not be taking our vehicles back there again.
 Someone at work hears the story, you chat about it with friends at church, and share your experience with family.
 Not once do you raise your voice or call out a specific person.
 An injustice has been done and you are just sharing your experience.